btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 - to start an interactive non-login shell as `kilgore`:
     + `sudo su kilgore`
     + `sudo -u kilgore -s`
+        - If no command is specified for the `-s` (shell) switch, an interactive shell is executed.
 - to start an interactive login shell as `root`:
     + `sudo su - root`
     + `sudo su -`
     + `sudo -i`
+        - The `-i` switch tells it to run as an interactive login shell.
 - to start an interactive login shell as `root` and return to the calling user after execution of the command:
     + `sudo -i <some_command>`
+        - The `-i` switch tells it to run as an interactive login shell.
 - to start an interactive non-login shell as `root`:
     + `sudo su root`
     + `sudo su`
     + `sudo -s`
     + `sudo -u root -s`
+        - If no command is specified for the `-s` (shell) switch, an interactive shell is executed.

-The decision to use a login or non-login shell comes down to the need (or desire) to have the target user's environment invoked when temporarily "becoming" that user.
-If needing the environment, choose the former.
+The decision to use a login or non-login shell comes down to the need and the use case.
+If you want to have `/etc/profile` executed and anything else that it sources (such as anything in `/etc/profile.d/` and `/etc/.bash_profile` in the user's home directory), then choose an option that invokes a login shell.

+> What's [the difference between `sudo su -` and `su -`]?
+>
+> With `sudo su -` you will be asked to authenticate with your own user password, while you will be expected to know the root user's password for the latter command.

 Recall that a login shell will start sourcing with the system-wide `/etc/profile` file, while a non-login shell will not, only starting its sourcing at the system-wide `/etc/bash.bashrc` file.